 Amanda L. is a Vet Assistant at Three Rivers.
 Amanda is originally from Fort Worth, TX, and moved to Lacombe about 10 years ago.
 She and Dr. Audibert have worked together for 7 years.
 In her spare time, she enjoys taking her dog Maggie and the clinic dog, Trooper, on trails around the area.
 She is back in school and working towards a degree in animal science.

 Amanda M. is a Vet Assistant at Three Rivers.
 Amanda started her first job at a veterinary clinic when she was in high school and has been working in this field ever since.
 She always looks to further her knowledge to better help our clients and enjoys working emergency and critical care where all of her knowledge and skill can be tested.
-She has a menagerie of pets at home including dogs, cats, and ducks.
+She has a menagerie of pets at home including dogs, cats, ducks, and a potbelly pig.

 Gina is a Vet Assistant at Three Rivers.
 She started in the veterinary world three years ago after deciding to make a career change.
 You can find her behind the front desk, in the back, or taking Trooper the clinic dog on walks on her lunch.
 She has two puggles, Abby and Belle, and a hound dog named Otis.
 Gina and her fiancé Clint have a daughter who enjoys animals just like her mom.

 Katie is the Groomer at Three Rivers.
 Katie has been in the animal industry for seven years.
 She found her passion for grooming three years ago.
 She found a home at Three Rivers and was instantly drawn into the loving, caring, family-centered atmosphere.
 In her free time, she enjoys spending time with her son and animals.
 She also takes any opportunity to continue her grooming education and to bring that knowledge back to our clients and their pets.